Stephanie Hollman And Cary Deuber: Are ‘RHOD’ Stars Filming For Free?

 A photo posted by Stephanie Hollman (@stephhollman) on

 In the original report, a source has revealed that the ladies, including Stephanie Hollman, are more than willing to film for free because they want to create a great second season with the hope of a third season being picked up.
 But it sounds like this rumor was enough to get Tiffany Hendra to speak out.
 Even though Tiffany left the show after just one season, she’s now defending her co-stars, saying that none of the ladies would work for free.
 While she didn’t tag Stephanie Hollman in the tweet specifically, she did reply to the article.
-She’s also mentioned in the report, as the source claims she quit the show because she was broke and she needed to get paid to pay all of her bills.
+She’s also mentioned in the report, as the source claims she quit the show because she was broke and she needed to pay all of her bills.

 “Don’t give a bleep what this blog says abt me but will defend my #RHOD sis’s- they would NEVER work for free!”
 Tiffany Hendra tweeted after learning about the story, sharing that her co-stars would never work for free.